Employment Contract

 Remuneration, Benefits & Deductions

 Details the employee's total remuneration package, including basic salary, allowances, bonuses, medical aid contributions, retirement fund membership, and any other benefits.
-Section 29(1)(k) of the BCEA requires written particulars of remuneration, while Section 34 strictly regulates deductions — no deduction may be made without the employee's written consent specifying the amount and purpose.
+Section 29(1)(k) of the BCEA requires written particulars of remuneration, while Section 34 regulates deductions.
+Under s 34(1), an employer may deduct (a) with the employee's written agreement specifying the amount and the debt or loss, and (b) where the deduction is required or permitted by law, a collective agreement, a court order, or an arbitration award; s 34(2) sets specific conditions for deductions in respect of loss or damage.
 This section also addresses the employer's obligations under the UIA (registration and contributions to the Unemployment Insurance Fund), COIDA (registration with the Compensation Fund), and the Income Tax Act (PAYE withholding, UIF deductions, and Skills Development Levy).

 Working Hours & Overtime